 Wyoming Apiary Map

-I suspect they hoped the whole thing would go away before they got sued.
+I think they hoped the whole bee thing would go away before they got sued.

-Some very long-term, well established commercial beeyards, that can be seen on Google Maps if you know where to look, don’t have a stickpin.
+Some long established commercial beeyards are visible but don’t have a stickpin.
 Could it be missing data?
-Or remnants of those ‘good old boys’ unregistered yards? 😉
+Or remnants of the ‘good old boys’ unregistered yards? 😉

 And there are some commercial operations without any registered yards!
-Maybe they need a little help working those new fangled GPS thingess, especially when they get all gummed up with propolis.
+Maybe they need a little help working those new fangled GPS things.
 LOL

 Beyond that, this map represents a big step away from the past.
 Maybe, in the future, the Bee Laws will benefit all of Wyoming’s citizens and not just the chosen few.

 Thanks Natrona County Beekeepers Club for the link.